 I’m afraid I can’t help you with the live raccoon, but please send me a link to your pictures when it’s done: I want to see that.
-As for equipment, I use an old Canon EOS 450D I bought in 2008, and my go-to lens is the very affordable 50mm f/1.8.
-I also have the 18-35mm kit lens, which I use for short-distance shots and close-ups of small things.
-I’d like to upgrade to a 5D at some point, but the 450D has and continues to serve me well, and it only has superficial damage after seven years and a tumble to the floor from a great height courtesy of my darling kitty.
+As for equipment, I use a Canon 6D I bought in 2016 after my old EOS 450D bit the dust, and my go-to lens is the very affordable 50mm f/1.8.
+I also used to have the 18-35mm kit lens from my 450D, which I used for short-distance shots and close-ups of small things, but it got lost while trekking through Europe in 2016.

 I haven’t tried any other equipment in depth, so I can’t suggest anything else.

 In the battle between ‘super low shutter speed on a tripod’ and ‘lighting equipment,’ buying a tripod won.
 I have a Velbon and I recommend it 100%.
 If you shoot at night, it may not do the trick, but I don’t and I can’t be bothered to set up a lighting tent.
 I can barely be bothered to take out the tripod half the time.
 It’s the law of minimum effort with me.
 At least the tripod doesn’t scare me, which can’t be said for lightbulbs.

 I use Photoshop CC 2014 for all my editing.

 Who designed your blog?
 What platform are you on?

 I designed it from scratch, and developed the design using the Genesis Framework theme Divine by Restored 316 as a template.
 I’m on WordPress and hosted by Dreamhost.
 I recommend all of these things, including hiring me for custom work if you like my style.
 PS: these are affiliate links.

 So where do you live now, exactly?
 What’s the timeline here?